-And so to the second of our articles on the best budget-friendly, dog-friendly accommodation in the UK (find part one here).
-This time, MyPawsOn focuses on the South East of the country.
+And so to our article on the best dog friendly budget hotels in the South East.
+Last time we looked at accommodation in Yorkshire and the Humber.
 We’ve hand-selected a few of the region’s best value, best-reviewed hotels, B&Bs and inns just for you.
 When you and your dog fancy a jaunt away from home, now you know where to go!

 We’ve searched high and low for the accommodation that makes both you and your pup welcome.
 These are dog-lovers holidays, for those who love to walk in the countryside, swim in the sea and explore the beautiful villages and towns of the UK.

 Read on for our list of the best dog-friendly budget hotels in the South East of the UK, and see our winners featured in the map below!